boniyeamincse/course_cybersecurityandtranning/README.md

 - [ ] Lab 6: IIS Log Analysis
 - [ ] Lab 7: Apache Log Analysis

-### class 13 : Working in a Real-Time Company Environment
+### Class 13 : Working in a Real-Time Company Environment
 - [ ] Lab 7: Apache Log Analysis
-###Class 14: Job Application and Professional Conduct
+### Class 14: Job Application and Professional Conduct
-- [ ] Lab 7: Apache Log Analysis
+- [ ] Lab Guidance on crafting resumes, cover letters, and job applications in the cybersecurity field
+- [ ] Professional conduct and ethics in the workplace
 ### Class 15 : Discussion and Closing of the Session
+- [ ] Recap All Class
-- [ ] Lab 7: Apache Log Analysis
+- [ ]